 In part one we defined the church as the assembly set apart by God to be his treasured possession (Deut.
 7:6).
 We also learned that the Bible speaks of the church in two different senses.
 Sometimes it refers to the whole company of the elect.
 This is what we call the invisible church.
 Other times it refers to those throughout the world who profess the true religion and their children.
 This is what we call the visible church.
 Not all members of the visible church are members of the invisible church, and not necessarily every member of the invisible church becomes a member of the visible church prior to his death.
-But while deathbed conversions are possible, we have no clear biblical example of such.
-Therefore we confess that such situations are extraordinary in God’s work of salvation.
+But while deathbed conversions may be possible, they are clearly extraordinary in God’s work of salvation.
 The visible church “is the kingdom of the Lord Jesus Christ, the house and family of God, out of which there is no ordinary possibility of salvation” (WCF 25.2, emphasis added).

 So what precisely is the visible church and why is it so important?

 The historic Protestant tradition defines the visible church according to three marks:

 These three marks are comprehended in the Westminsterian term “the true religion” (WCF 25.2).
 They are defining characteristics of the church.
 All three are equally important, but there is a functional hierarchy among them.
 The Word is primary.
 The sacraments are secondary.
 Church discipline is tertiary.
 We see this hierarchy in both the historia salutis (i.e. the “history of salvation” or salvation accomplished) and the ordo salutis (i.e. the “order of salvation” or salvation applied).